 Workers’ compensation only applies when an illness or disease is contracted at work or in the course of work.
 The coronavirus is wide-spread already and we now know that people carrying COVID-19 may be asymptomatic for up to two weeks, all while very contagious.
 Any worker can unknowingly encounter asymptomatic carriers while at work and elsewhere.

 If you catch COVID-19, you will have to prove it happened at work.
 Whether or not protective gear, such as facemasks and gloves were provided to you will matter.
 Reach out to us to discuss the facts of your particular case.

 Consult with an Experienced Workers’ Comp Law Firm

 If you catch the coronavirus, know that while it is unlikely to be fatal, you may incur medical expenses if symptoms become severe, and you will lose wages because you are ill and quarantined.
 These are the very reasons you should file a workers’ comp claim.

-To protect our clients and ourselves, Larry Pitt & Associates is now providing free virtual and phone consultations.
+To protect our clients and ourselves, our workers’ comp attorneys at Larry Pitt & Associates now provide free virtual and phone consultations.
 Call us at 215-546-0011 to discuss your case.